All right, now that we've gotten the big reveal over with it's time to share the boys' room details, as promised...

 Pillow fabrics: fabric.com: 1, 2, 3, 4

-Armchair: thrifted, legs from wholesale_upholstery_supplies ebay store
+Chair legs: wholesale_upholstery_supplies ebay store

 White shelves: IKEA EXPEDIT

-Oversized map: Wayfair
+Oversized physical map: Wayfair

 Fiber baskets: IKEA KNIPSA baskets

-Wire wall rack: TJ Maxx
+Wire baskets & wire wall rack: TJ Maxx

-Bunk wall lights: IKEA KRÄMARE spotlights
+Wall lights: IKEA KRÄMARE spotlights

 Green table lamp: Target clearance